Most Underrated Exercises?

 2. Rear Delt Flies

 This is one of the exercises I definitely suggest everyone include in their workout routine.
-Strong rear delts not only prevent shoulder stoopage but also make you more well-rounded, “Failing to work the rear deltoids can increase the likely hood of shoulder injuries and the common sloped shoulders look we see in people whose frontal and side shoulder are strong but with no rear deltoid strength the shoulder slump forward into a hunched position.
+Strong rear delts not only prevent shoulder stoppage but also make you more well-rounded, “Failing to work the rear deltoids can increase the likely hood of shoulder injuries and the common sloped shoulders look we see in people whose frontal and side shoulder are strong but with no rear deltoid strength the shoulder slump forward into a hunched position.

 This only worsens with age” said Michael Spitzer author of Fitness at 40,50,60 and Beyond.